3 min read

 The Federal Reserve’s recent decision to cut interest rates by 50 basis points marks a significant turning point in the US monetary policy landscape.
 This cut, with more likely on the horizon, is intended to ease borrowing costs and provide relief as economic uncertainties grow, particularly with regard to soft employment readings.
 However, at Crewcial Partners, we see potential risks outweighing the short-term benefits, particularly for non-profit investors.

 While the immediate reaction may be one of optimism, the broader context suggests a more complicated picture.
-A total of 125 basis points of cuts by the end of the year appears to be the consensus .
+A total of 125 basis points of cuts by the end of the year appears to be the consensus.
 If realized, this would bring the Federal Funds rate to a range of 4.0% to 4.25%.
-While this may seem like a welcome relief for borrowers tied to a floating interest rate, the implications for borrowers tied to longer-term interest rates and overall market conditions could be far less favorable.
+While this may seem like a welcome relief for borrowers tied to a floating interest rate, the implications for borrowers tied to longer-term rates and overall market conditions could be far less favorable.

-An aggressive rate-cutting cycle could steepen the yield curve, with the potential for longer-dated yields on the ten-year and 30-year treasuries to rise significantly, perhaps to levels of 4.5% or even 5.0% in short order.
+While early signs point to the Federal Reserve navigating a soft-landing, an aggressive rate-cutting cycle could steepen the yield curve, with the potential for longer-dated yields on the ten-year and 30-year treasuries to rise significantly, perhaps to levels of 4.5% or even 5.0% in short order.
 While this may seem a bold forecast, it reflects the underlying dynamics of an economy dealing with both sticky inflationary pressures and nominal GDP that appears to be growing at a consistent 5%.
 If such a scenario unfolds, the risks of a slowdown in real GDP could ultimately lead to a "stagflationary" scenario, where inflation remains elevated while real economic growth stagnates

 For non-profit investors, this environment introduces several risks.